fargeo/hack-day/_includes/index.md

     - Goals:
         - Investigate and enumerate the domain of data integrity checks (checking business data relative to model definition) for Arches data
         - Implement logic to perform these checks (preferably in a way that is reusable in both the DB and application)
-        - Add these checks to the validate command
+        - Add these checks to the validate management command
 2. Adding instrumentation/observability to Arches Stack to support distributed tracing
     - Goals:
         - visualize distributed trace in arches